stripepython/easyplayer/index.md

 ```

 Really easy?
 It will save you a lot of time.
-In contrast, its disadvantage is that it cannot run two windows at the same time
+In contrast, its disadvantage is that it cannot run two windows at the same time.

 In the following tutorial, you will understand the meaning and function of each sentence of code.
 Let's begin!